 Palaniappan, who launched ActiveHours in 2013 after personally funding paycheck advances for employees at a company he managed, says the model has done a good job funding itself so far.
 “We have a really strong ‘pay it forward’ culture,” he said.
 “Very often, people actually pay for another person.”

 Palaniappan says ActiveHours is meant to help borrowers avoid using expensive financial products, such as payday loans or bank overdraft programs.
 (In addition to the base payday advances, the startup offers two other free services, Lightning Speed, which lets debit cardholders get advances immediately rather than via an overnight transfer, and Balance Shield, which monitors users’ bank accounts and automatically transfers up to $100 from their paycheck if their balance falls below that amount.)

 It’s also meant to challenge bi-weekly pay models and put the ball in employees’ court.
 “Employees would rather get the pay before they work, and the employers would rather pay them after they work,” Palaniappan said.
 That “shows where the balance of power is.”

 Securing Short-Term Funding

 Remember, there are alternatives to payday loans that you can consider when in need of emergency cash.
 And if you’re resorting to payday loans or bank overdraft programs due to credit issues, you may want to work on improving your traditional credit scores so you can secure more affordable financing.
-(You can see where your credit currently stands by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can see where your credit currently stands by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 In general, you can fix your credit by disputing any errors on your credit report, identifying credit score killers and coming up with a game plan to address those issues.